MicrosoftDocs/ATADocs/ATADocs/Understand/ata-architecture.md

 -   One ATA Center can monitor a single Active Directory forest.
 If you have more than one Active Directory forest you will need a minimum of one ATA Center per Active Directory forest.

     In large Active Directory deployments, a single ATA Center might not be able to handle all of the traffic of all your domain controllers.
-In this case, multiple ATA Centers will be required and ATA detections will be less effective.
+In this case, multiple ATA Centers will be required or else ATA detections will be less effective.
 The number of ATA Centers should be dictated by [ATA capacity planning](/advanced-threat-analytics/PlanDesign/ata-capacity-planning).

 ## Your network components
-In order to work with ATA, you will need to make very minimal changes to your existing network, but you need to make sure of the following.
+In order to work with ATA, make sure of the following:

 ### Port mirroring
+Set up port mirroring from your domain controllers to the ATA Gateway.
 For ATA to work, you have to enable port mirroring for all of your domain controllers in the Active Directory forest being monitored.
-ATA will work if some but not all of your domain controllers have port mirroring enabled to ATA, but detection will be less effective.
+If only some, but not all, of your domain controllers have port mirroring enabled to ATA, detection will be less effective.

-Set up port mirroring from your domain controllers to the ATA Gateway.
-While this mirrors all the domain controller network traffic to the ATA Gateway, only a very small percentage of that traffic is then sent, compressed, to the ATA Center for analysis.
+While port mirroring sends all the domain controller network traffic to the ATA Gateway, only a very small percentage of that traffic is then sent, compressed, to the ATA Center for analysis.

 Your domain controllers and the ATA Gateways can be physical or virtual, see [Configure port mirroring](/advanced-threat-analytics/PlanDesign/configure-port-mirroring) for more information.